-Figure 1 below shows the Ten Year Treasury Bond rate over the last ~60 years, from 1962 to present day.
+The chart below shows the Ten Year Treasury Bond rate over the last ~60 years, from 1962 to present day.
 Rates spiked in the '70s and '80s as a response to high inflation at the time, and since then have been on a pretty steady downward trajectory.

-The average (arithmetic mean) of this rate over the entire timeframe is roughly 6%.
+The average (arithmetic mean) of this rate over the entire timeframe is 5.87%.
 Rates haven't been in that neighborhood for about 20 years, but history does suggest that a healthy economy should revert back up to higher rates eventually. ("Eventually" here is quite a loaded term, and speculating on future Fed monetary policy decisions, or on fundamental changes to Fed policy and philosophy, are outside of the scope of this article, but only a Google search away).

-You can see in the left chart that the most current 10Year interest rate is about ~1.75 standard deviations below normal.
-Likewise, you can see in the chart to the right that the S&P500 is currently ~1.6 standard deviations above its trendline.
-As explained above, it is not surprising that this is the case.
-We should generally expect that when interest rates are relatively high, stocks should be relatively low, and vice versa.
+You can see in the left chart that the most current 10 Year Treasury interest rate is 0.63 standard deviations below normal.
+Likewise, you can see in the chart to the right that the S&P500 is currently 1.5 standard deviations above its trend line.

 On those merits, we are not in a similar bubble today.
-As of January 22, 2021, the 10Y Treasury bond rate was 1.12%, which is 1.7 standard deviations below normal.
-Likewise, the S&P500 value of $3,841 is 1.8 standard deviations above its own respective trendline.
-Summed together, this gives a composite value of 0.2 standard deviations above normal, indicating that stocks are currently Fairly Valued.
+As of January 31, 2024, the 10Y Treasury bond rate was 3.99%, which is 0.63 standard deviations below normal.
+Likewise, the S&P500 value of $4,846 is 0.9 standard deviations above its own respective trendline.
+Summed together, this gives a composite value of 0.87 standard deviations above normal, indicating that stocks are currently Fairly Valued.

 The below table cites all data and sources used in constructing the charts, or otherwise referred to, on this page.